alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 `CreateInvoice` is different.
 It may allocate an invoice number, read the current time, persist a row, send a message, or publish an event.
 Repeating it may create two invoices.

 `CreateInvoice` can still be a good boundary.
 The caller just needs a different contract.
-A payment operation can be safe to retry when it uses an idempotency key and the receiving system honors that key.
+A payment operation can be safe to retry when it uses an idempotency key and the receiving system honors it.
 The operation remains effectful.
 The idempotency key creates a contract like this:

 ```text
 This operation touches the world, and repeating the same logical request is safe.
 ```

 That is a useful pattern.
 It gives an effectful call one pure-like property: repetition becomes safer.
-The caller has more flexibility, even though the call still interacts with the world.
+The caller gains flexibility even though the call still interacts with the world.

 ## Mutation And Hidden Inputs